v-sbradley/bacx-pr/topics/rn-dos-donts.md

 <!--editors note: Is the following info about deleting/renaming still correct now that we're using the tool? -->

-- **Don't rename or remove topics that have been merged or published.
-If you want to remove or rename a topic, WAIT!!!!** Follow these instructions **only**: [Deleting or renaming topic files](delete-rename.md)
+- **If you revise a release plan title or remove a title from release plans in the tool, the tool will handle it when the GitHub PRs are created. ** Never manually rename or remove topics in GitHub.

-- Don't use HTML formatting in tables.
+- Don't use HTML formatting.
+It breaks the PDFs.

 <!--editors note: check with Buckley to see if the following is still true. -->